5 surprising reasons your home isn’t selling

 Your home is too “unique”

-Maybe your home has slanted ceilings in your living room that make the space cramped.
+Maybe your home has slanted ceilings in the living room that make the space cramped.
 Or maybe your floor plan has the kitchen and dining room on opposite ends of the house.

 Whatever special additions come with your house, just because you love the unique features you built in your home, doesn’t mean that potential buyers will.
 These super unique details can be hard for buyers to imagine themselves living in.

 If your home isn’t selling, ask your realtor if any of your home’s features could be putting buyers off.
-If there are, consider doing some renovations to update your space.
+If there are any major concerns, consider doing some renovations to update your space.

 No curb appeal